clairesunstudio/slidev-dataviz/week6.md

 <!--
 Welcome, everyone, to our final topic of the course: Data Sonification.

 So far, we've spent all our time exploring how to represent data visually.
 We've familiarized ourselves with data dimensions and graphical dimensions, and the mapping between those.
-It's powerful to see data visually, it helps us identify outliers, trend, distribution at a glance —  patterns that are very difficult to uncover in a spreadsheet,  But what if I told you that you could also *listen* to data?
+It's powerful to see data visually, it helps us identify outliers, trend, distribution at a glance —  patterns that are very difficult to uncover in a spreadsheet.

 Today, we're diving into the world of sonification, which is all about mapping data to sound.
 It's a powerful technique/a different sensory modality for experiencing data that can reveal patterns you'd never see and tell stories in a completely different way.
 Compared to data visualization, a practice data sonifcation is still kinda niche, and experimental, butit's emerging - Its growth is noticeable across scientific research, education, accessibility contexts.
 We'll explore why it's useful, what it is, and listen to some cool examples from fields like astronomy and public health, and get our hands dirty.
 -->